MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 # Add scoring profiles to boost search scores

 In this article, learn how to specify and assign a scoring profile that boosts a search score based on parameters that you provide.

+## Key points about scoring profiles

 Scoring profile parameters are either:

 + Weighted fields, where a match is found in a specific string field.
 For example, you might want matches found in a "summary" field to be more relevant than the same match found in a "content" field.

 + Functions for numeric data, including dates, ranges, and geographic coordinates.
-There's also a Tags function that operates on string fields.
-You can choose this approach over weighted fields if you want to boost a score based on whether a match is found in a tags field (an arbitrary collection of strings).
+There's also a Tags function that operates on a field providing an arbitrary collection of strings.
+You can choose this approach over weighted fields if you want to boost a score based on whether a match is found in a tags field.

+You can use scoring profiles for keyword search, vector search, and hybrid search.
+However, scoring profiles only apply to nonvector fields, so make sure your index has text or numeric fields that can be used in a scoring profile.
+Support for vector and hybrid search is available in 2024-05-01-preview and 2024-07-01 REST APIs and in Azure SDK packages that targeting those releases.

+You can create multiple profiles and then modify query logic to choose which one is used.

+You can have up to 100 scoring profiles within an index (see [service Limits](search-limits-quotas-capacity.md)), but you can only specify one profile at time in any given query.

 > [!NOTE]
 > Unfamiliar with relevance concepts?
 The following [video segment on YouTube](https://www.youtube.com/embed/Y_X6USgvB1g?version=3&start=463&end=970) fast-forwards to how scoring profiles work in Azure AI Search.
 You can also visit [Relevance and scoring in Azure AI Search](index-similarity-and-scoring.md) for more background.
 >

-## Key points about scoring profiles

-+ You can use scoring profiles for keyword search, vector search, and hybrid search.
-However, iscoring profiles only apply to nonvector fields in the index, so make sure your index has text or numeric fields that can be used in a scoring profile.
-Support for vector and hybrid search is available in 2024-05-01-preview and 2024-07-01 REST APIs and in Azure SDK packages that target those releases.

-+ You can create multiple profiles and then modify query logic to choose which one is used.

-+ You can have up to 100 scoring profiles within an index (see [service Limits](search-limits-quotas-capacity.md)), but you can only specify one profile at time in any given query.

 ## Scoring profile definition